Residence rooms come with just the basics: a bed, a desk, and a bit of storage space.

 Obviously, decorating with posters is nothing groundbreaking.
 Still, they’re a perfect way to be loud and proud about what you love.
 Maybe it’s your favourite Van Gogh painting or a Michael Scott quote—you do you.

 Keep an eye out for the huge, week-long poster sale at The Nest every September and January.
-There’s an impressive selection of designs in every size, and you’re sure to find at least one (or nine) that you like.
+There’s an impressive selection of designs in every size, and you’re sure to find at least 1 (or 9) that you like.

 Just remember: you can’t put nails into the walls, so ask your Residence Front Desk for free poster mounts that leave zero damage.